mlanza/ai-literacy/301/05-text-adventures.md

 Now zoom out.
 Hyrule isn’t one town.
 It’s a kingdom.

 Everywhere you go, there are new buildings.
 And outside each one is a helpful NPC, ready to brief you.
 Every agency, shop, or office you visit becomes a new venue for meaningful work.
-With MCP, the whole world is explorable.
+When affordances are hardwired, the whole world is explorable.
 And actionable.

 Which means that giant petri net of processes we talked about?
 The one with the bead tracing its way through complex workflows?